 mdc init[ialize] [options]

-initialize command will initialize the current working directory as an DSim Cloud workspace Origin on the local side.
-A
+initialize command will initialize the current working directory as an DSim Cloud workspace origin on the local machine.
+An

-.mdc folder will be created within the current working directory which will contain metadata within, identifying this directory as the local workspace origin.
+.mdc folder will be created within the current working directory which will contain metadata, identifying this directory as the local workspace origin.

 initialize in a directory without write permission will fail with an error printed to the screen.

 If a previous

 .mdc directory exists in your origin directory (because of a previous destroy command) it is used to determine defaults for the newly created workspace.